CultureHQ/polyfill-lambda/README.md

 ## Getting started

 Ensure you have `node` and `yarn` installed.

+1. Run `yarn` in the root of the repository to get the dependencies.
+2. Create a `src/features.js` file (you can copy the sample) containing the features that you want polyfilled.
+You can take a look at [polyfill.io's docs](https://polyfill.io/v3/url-builder/) for the available options.
+3. Create a `src/headers.js` file (you can copy the sample) containing the desired headers to be served alongside the JavaScript.

-Run `yarn` to get the dependencies, then run `yarn start` to start a local server at `http://localhost:8080`.
+Now you can run `yarn start` to start a local server at `http://localhost:8080`.
 Visit that location in different browsers to view the polyfill.
 Note that since this server is running in development, it returns unminified JavaScript.

 ## Deployment